artikblue/artikblue.github.io/_posts/2020/2020-05-01-madrid-realestate-analysis.md

 6 Zona Sur                                  107.
 7 Corredor del Henares                       97.2
 ~~~
+Not a big surpise that most of the offers are located in the metropolital area (aka the big city).
+Another interesting fact here is that living in small villages outside the metropilitan area can be very cheap.
+If we go by village (or quarter in the big city) we see that most of the offers are located in the very city centre.
 ~~~
 > select(villages %>% arrange(-total_vals), village, total_vals)
 # A tibble: 428 x 2